 Oral tumors

 In dogs, malignant melanoma, squamous cell sarcoma, and fibrosarcoma are the most common malignant tumors of the mouth.9 Surgery is a first-line treatment for these.
-Sometimes only soft tissues are removed, but, depending on location and extent, a partial amputation of the upper or lower jaw may also considered for oral tumors.2
+Sometimes only soft tissues are removed, but a partial amputation of the upper or lower jaw may also be considered for oral tumors depending on location and extent.2

-Peripheral odontogenic fibroma is another common oral tumor that is benign but locally invasive.
-Removing the tumor, the affected teeth, and the underlying bone with appropriate margins is generally considered curative, as there is virtually no recurrence.8 Left alone, however, these will continue to grow slowly and further damage the teeth and jaw bones.
+Peripheral odontogenic fibroma is another common benign oral tumor.
+It is benign, but also locally invasive.
+Left alone, it will continue growing slowly and further damage the teeth and jaw bones.
+Removing the tumor, the affected teeth and the underlying bone with appropriate margins is generally considered curative, as there is virtually no recurrence.8

 How to Get the Best Results for Your Dog

-For most of the malignant cancers requiring an amputation, follow-up therapy with chemotherapy, radiation, and/or immunotherapy may be recommended to have the best outcome and longest survival times.
-This will vary depending on your dog’s caner type, location, and grade, and should be discussed with your veterinary team prior to surgery.
+For most malignant cancers requiring an amputation, follow-up therapy with chemotherapy, radiation, and/or immunotherapy may be recommended to have the best outcome and longest survival times.
+This will vary depending on your dog’s cancer type, location, and grade, and should be discussed with your veterinary team before surgery.

-For example, if your dog is having a limb amputation, it will take some time for her to adjust to having three legs.
-Getting her used to any mobility aids (harnesses, slings, ramps, etc.) before surgery can help with using them effectively after surgery when they are really needed.
+For example, if your dog has a limb amputation, it will take some time for her to adjust to having three legs.
+Get a head start on her rehabilitation by getting mobility aids (harnesses, slings, ramps, etc.) and using them before her day of surgery.
+This can help her understand better how to use them after surgery when they are really needed.

-A consultation with a rehabilitation veterinarian before surgery may be especially beneficial for helping you figure out how you can best help your dog after surgery.
+A consultation with a rehabilitation veterinarian before surgery may be especially beneficial.
+This expert will help make a plan for how you can best help your dog after surgery.
 They can help you choose the assistive devices that will work best for you and your dog, and help you plan how to manage the home environment to keep your dog safe and comfortable while she recovers.

-If your dog is on any medications or supplements, check with your veterinary team to see if these should be given or discontinued before surgery.
+If your dog is on any medications or supplements, check with your veterinary team to see if these should be given or discontinued before surgery, and when they can be resumed.

 It is also important to talk with your family to ensure everyone understands their roles in your pet’s surgical recovery.
-If there are children in the house, make sure they know that they may not be able to play with the dog in the same way they are used to.
+If there are children in the house, make sure they know they may not be able to play with the dog like they are used to until she is recovered.

 Home Care After Your Dog’s Amputation